 Other Common Names

 Easily separated from spiders by the broad fusion of the two body segments, so that the body appears to be composed of a singular segment.
-Also, as they do not possess silk glands, harvestmen can't form webs.
-Uniquely among the arachnids fertilization is direct: males possess a penis (also referred to in the literature as pene, aedagus or intromittent organ).
+Harvestmen do not possess silk glands, and can't spin webs.
+Unlike spiders, harvestmen lack venom glands associated with their chelicerae (mouthparts).
+Uniquely among the arachnids fertilization is direct: males of most taxa possess a penis (also referred to in the literature as pene, aedagus or intromittent organ).

-All habitats (except possibly deserts) in Canada & the USA: forests, grasslands, wetlands, mountains, caves, chaparral, and anthropogenic habitats.
+forests, grasslands, wetlands, mountains, caves, chaparral, and anthropogenic habitats

-Not likely to be found in winter months in northern/montane regions, except as overwintering populations in refugia (e.g., caves).
+"Daddy-long-legs" are not likely to be found in winter months in northern/montane regions, except as overwintering populations in refugia (e.g., caves).
+However, many of the small-bodied reclusive taxa are only winter active.

 Egg, juvenile, adult.
-Some reproduce sexually (direct fertilization, males possess a penis); others reproduce parthenogenetically (i.e., without males).
+Most reproduce sexually (direct fertilization, males possess a penis); a handful parthenogenetically (i.e., without males).

-Although often mistaken for spiders, these arachnids are more closely related to scorpions(1)
+Although often mistaken for spiders, these arachnids are more closely related to scorpions(2)

 In some cases, in dry climates, they gather in large numbers during the day, probably to avoid dessication, and wander about in search of food after the sun goes down.